ibm-cloud-docs/track-spend-with-cloudability/troubleshoot-cloudability-500-error.md

 {{site.data.keyword.attribute-definition-list}}

-# Why do I see an internal server error in the deployment logs of the Cloudability Enablement DA?
+# Why do I see an internal server error in the deployment logs of the Cloudability Enablement deployable architecture?
 {: #troubleshoot-cldy-internal_server_error}
 {: troubleshoot}